yimingsu01/anime-detector-cnn/README.md

 `fate_kernel.py` contains the model and the training script.

 # Acknowledgement
 Thanks to [@nagadomi](https://github.com/nagadomi/lbpcascade_animeface) that this author provides an OpenCV cascade file `lbpcascade_animeface.xml` so that it's possible to extract anime character faces from frames.
 I only incoporated the author's cascade file and detector script `anime_detector.py` to my CNN model.
+The detector feeds a region of interest into the model and the model returns a result.